 - In particular, the bioethical issues regarding cloning focus on the fact that humans become the subject of such experiments.

 - The moral status of the cloned organism, created mainly for destruction and as a source for organs, has become the primary concern in bioethics.
 Issues such as health risks to both mother and child, damage to the clone, very low success rates even if there are a lot of trials and samples, psychological effect to the clone, and commodification and commercialization of life itself.
+Refer to pros and cons of cloning here.

 5. Stem Cells